~~~~ Act I ~~~~

-“We hear you, Ismene, power will be on its way in fifteen.”
+“We hear you, Ismene, power will be there in fifteen.”

 “Understood.”
 Pedro headed back to the airlock.
 He felt close to panic now, as if some catastrophic failure on the Oedipus Wrecks might occur, killing the crew and stranding him in this empty habitat.
 He needed to see the stars again, even if only through Ismene’s small and scratched-up canopy.
 And even more, he needed to see the Wrecks glinting in the distance, with Antigone slowly growing out of the blackness until he could see his brother’s face looking back at him from the canopy of the other submersible.
 The emptiness of this habitat had spooked him, and now what he wanted was a tincture of humanity to steady his nerves.